ultral/ultral.github.io/it/aac-en.md

 ![CFM 2 Ansible](assets/c2a_yac_shaving.png?raw=true "CFM 2 Ansible")

-However, from a top-level perspective it is as easy as pie:
+From a top-level perspective, it is as easy as pie:

 1. Create a list of servers.
 2. Select the first one.